 Easter Sunday in France

-Until the end of Vespers (Vêpres) on the last day of the triduum, Easter Sunday (Dimanche de Pâques) is entirely dedicated to the commemoration of the Resurrection of Jesus Christ.
+Until the end of Vespers (Vêpres) on the last day of the triduum, Easter Sunday (Dimanche de Pâques) is entirely dedicated to commemorating the Resurrection of Jesus Christ.

 Sunday recalls the day of Christ’s resurrection.
 It is the Easter of the week.
-In French, Sunday is “Dimanche”, a word that derives from Latin “Dies Dominicus”, meaning the Lord’s Day.
+In French, Sunday is “Dimanche”, a word from the Latin “Dies Dominicus”, meaning the Lord’s Day.

 In addition, on Easter Sunday in France, church bells ring out in full flight, recalling the message of the Good News announced to all creation.